matt-charr/qAPP/README.md

 - [GTest]()
 - [Eigen]()

+To load the below dependencies, `qa` uses the power of [superbuild](https://cmake.org/cmake/help/latest/module/ExternalProject.html) feature from CMake.
+For that purpose, an embedded CMake project is in charge of cloning, building and installing all the dependencies that `qa` requires into a specific folder. <br> That's pretty cool, isn't it ? 😃

 ## 🍊 Tests

-Once an issue, feature or project is sorted, a new unit test is required to be submitted to the test suite together with a contract source code that replicates the expected behavior of the code change.
-To ensure that the code change effect is not broken by any subsequent modifications, We use the service of [GoogleTest]() as a testing framework.
+At the end of each dev session, a new unit test is required to be submitted to the test suite together with a contract source code that replicates the expected behavior of the code change.
+To ensure that the code change effect is not broken by any subsequent modifications, we use the service of [GTest]() as a testing framework.

 ## 🍈 Continuous Integration

-`qa` embbeds a custom GitHub action that runs at each pull requests.
-Once triggered, build and tests are running on Windows, Linux and MacOS remote machines in Debug/Release mode with the following configurations:
+`qa` embbeds a custom GitHub action that runs at each pull requests. <br> Once a pull request is submitted, build and tests are triggered on Windows, Linux and MacOS remote machines in Debug/Release mode with the below configurations. <br>
+A dev branch is merged if and only if all builds and tests passed on all configurations.

 | Name                          | OS             | CMake         | Generator             | Architecture | Build Type | Compiler            | Status |
 | ----------------------------- | -------------- | ------------- | --------------------- | ------------ | ---------- | ------------------  | --- |